kawalesnehal2017/TSF-GRIP-Task-2/README.md

 # TSF-GRIP-Task-2
-Predict the optimum number of clusters for the iris dataset using Unsupervised Machine Learning.
+In this task we predict the optimum number of clusters for the iris dataset using Unsupervised Machine Learning.